Considering a side hustle as an Instacart driver?

 Before you sign-up as a Shopper, you’ll want to make sure you meet a few requirements.

 - You must be 18 years or older and legal to work in the US (or local market).
+(You must be 21 or older to accept orders with alcohol.)

 - You’ll need a decent smartphone with service (iPhone 5 / Android 4.4 or newer).